ChenDgani/Varonis_Repo/README.md

 for expand our scripts into a framework for monitoring and fixing a large number of misconfigurations across multiple services, we should:

-- The system will contain a **services DB** about all the resources across services in use (GCP resources, Zoom setting, etc)
+- The system will contain a **services DB** about all the resources across services in use (GCP resources, Zoom setting, etc).
+The DB will Store the desired state configurations for services and their resources.
 - **API componenets** interact with specific service APIs (GCP, Zoom, etc.)
 - **Detection Engine** that will scans configurations across services to find deviations from the DB's desired states.
 - **Alerting Mechanism**: Immediate notifications for detected misconfigurations or security risks.